THINGS TO DO > GREAT OUTDOORS

 Location: Route 302, Bath, NH

 The current structure is the fifth bridge to stand on this site.
 The first was constructed in 1794 and was demolished by a flood It was replaced in 1806 and demolished by floods again in 1820 and 1824.
 This replacement was destroyed by fire in 1830.
-The current bridge was completed in 1832 witrh the addition of two stone abutments and piers.
+The current bridge was completed in 1832 with the addition of two stone abutments and piers.
 The Bath Bridge is listed on the National Register of Historic Places and is the longest covered bridge in NH at 400 feet.
-It is also the oldest working covered bridge in existance today as it is the only traffic connection to both sides of Bath Village within 10 miles either way.
+It is also the oldest working covered bridge in existence today as it is the only traffic connection to both sides of Bath Village within 10 miles either way.
 The bridge is posted as a one lane bridge for six tons, passenger cars only.
-It's location is beside the oldest working general store in America (The Brick Store) and the cornerstone of the historic village square on Route 302.
+Its location is beside the oldest general store in America and the cornerstone of the historic village square on Route 302.